Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 * Online Courses: Ran an online course that served as a combined introduction to computer science and number theory.
 * Brown University: Co-designed and guest lectured a Machine Learning course.
 Guest lectured in a Discrete Mathematics course.
 * The Learning Center (Public High School in Fayette County, Kentucky): 3 years teaching programming as a volunteer.
 (Several students passed collegiate-level final exams.)
+* Education Design: Co-creator of [Minds Across Time](https://braincrateclub.com/shop/ols/products/minds-across-time-crate), an educational trading card game aligned with more than 40 middle school educational standards in Kentucky.
 * Experience tutoring mathematics and programming since 2012.
 Also, private coaching on reading, creating writing, public speaking, and teaching.

 # Students/Mentees